 Selected Current and Past Sponsored Projects

-The Palo Alto Institute is sponsoring research in the area of food allergies led by the world class team headed by Dr. Kari Nadeau at Stanford School of Medicine.
+The Palo Alto Institute is supporting research and innovation in the area of childhood diseases and food allergies, including the impactful work of FARE (Food Allergy Research & Education) and research led by the world class team headed by Dr. Kari Nadeau at Stanford School of Medicine.
 The research is designed to advance our understanding of the role of autonomic dysfuction in life-threatening allergic reactions to certain kinds of food.
-More information about the ground-breaking research in the field of food allergies can be found at foodallergies.stanford.edu/research/.
+More information about the ground-breaking research in the field of food allergies can be found at med.stanford.edu/allergyandasthma.

 Conrad Yun, Executive Director

 Jennifer Alden, Director of Media & Communications